ggggglo/Impossible_Quiz/README.md

 # Impossible Quiz

 # Project Objectives
-To create an interactive website that holds a quiz of any kind.
+1. To create an interactive website that holds a quiz of any kind.
-To practive JavaScript fundamentals.
+2. To practice JavaScript fundamentals.

 # Project Description
 The Impossible Quiz is a fun and interactive quiz that does the following: